TusharGuptaECC/SonalKunj_Silo-Environment-Control-and-UV-Decontamination-system-for-grains/README.md

 # IntelliSilo (Environment Control and UV Decontamination system for grains ECUDSG)

-- **INTRODUCTION**
-  - We can build a smart warehouse where we can implement an environment control and ultraviolet light decontamination system for survillance of the food grains.
-This system can be easily implemented with the help of current technology like embedded systems and IoT.
-Embedded systems can be used for measuring environmental factors like temperature, humidity, gas concentrations, etc. Than the gained data can be used to regulate the environment of the food grains.
-With the help of IoT this data can be send to google sheets and then can be distributed among scientists for analytics work.

-  - **Need For The System** <br>
-    India is a major producer of food grains, but about one-third of its food grains are wasted due to improper warehouses and storage.
-Due to improper infrastructure indian warehouse lacks the necessary condition for food storage.
-Due to improper hygiene grains are infected with pests and insects.
-Improper fumigation with gases like PH3 also affects the health of the workers.
-An environment control and UV decontamination system for food grains can be added in current warehouses that can improve the lifetime of these food grains.
-Like for example in case of wheat humidity shold be less than 10% otherwise chances of getting moulds are very high.
-In summer temperature should be around 18 degrees and winter it should be around 25 degrees.

-   - **Scalability** <br>
-In India, we have large warehouses for food grain storage where grains are stored in jute bags or sometimes store in large heaps.
-Currently, this design has one sensor for temperature, one for humidity, and two for gas concentrations.
-But for large warehouses, we have to increase the number of sensors.
+IntelliSilo is an Environment Control and UV Decontamination system designed for storing food grains in warehouses.
+The system leverages embedded systems and IoT technology to monitor and regulate the warehouse environment, ensuring optimal conditions for grain storage.
+It includes features such as temperature and humidity control, gas concentration monitoring, UV decontamination, and security measures.

-  - **Features** <br>
+- **Features**
-    - Temperature monitor and Control
+  - Temperature monitoring and control
-    - Humidity Mointor and Control
+  - Humidity monitoring and control
-    - Gas concentration monitor and alert system
+  - Gas concentration monitoring and alert system
-    - UV decontamination
+  - UV decontamination of grains
-    - Security & Human disaster management system for fumigation problems
+  - Security and human disaster management system for fumigation problems
+- **Purpose**
+The IntelliSilo system addresses the challenges faced in traditional food grain storage facilities in India, where improper infrastructure and hygiene lead to significant grain wastage.
+By implementing the IntelliSilo system, the lifetime of food grains can be improved by regulating the storage environment.
+This helps prevent pest infestation, maintain appropriate temperature and humidity levels, and ensure proper fumigation.

-  - **Description** <br>
+- **Getting Started**
-    - The IntelliSilo system can be connected to temperature regulation units to maintain proper temperature, and the same can be done for humidity control as well.
-    - This system is designed for storing grains in an open environment (not in bags) and includes the decontamination of grains by exposing them to UV rays for predefined intervals.
+To get started with the IntelliSilo system, follow these steps:

+  - Install the necessary hardware components, including temperature and humidity sensors, gas concentration sensors, UV lights, and the main control PCB.
+  - Configure the system parameters such as temperature and humidity thresholds according to the specific grain storage requirements.
-    - The system is connected to the internet and can send sensor data to Google Sheets for further analytics.
+  - Connect the system to the internet to enable data transmission to Google Sheets for further analytics and monitoring.
-    - It provides security by placing the main PCB outside the warehouse, allowing workers to view all sensor data on the Human-Machine Interface (HMI) display.
-Any necessary settings changes, such as temperature and humidity thresholds, can be made from this control panel (main PCB).
-    - The system includes a login and authentication feature to restrict access to authorized personnel only.
-Password authentication is also required for making changes to crucial settings.
+  - Ensure proper authentication and access control to restrict system access to authorized personnel only.
-    - After fumigation, the system measures the concentration of PH3 gas and notifies the worker when it is safe to enter the warehouse.
+  - Set up the UV decontamination intervals and ensure worker safety by measuring the concentration of PH3 gas after fumigation.

-    - The uniqueness of this solution lies in its decontamination facility using UV light.
-While most systems only monitor the environment and generate alerts, the IntelliSilo system actively regulates the environment itself and alerts the worker if human intervention is required.
-UV-C (germicidal ultraviolet light) can effectively kill various microorganisms such as bacteria, viruses, mold, mildew, and fungi.
+Please refer to the GitHub Wiki for detailed documentation, tutorials, and additional information about the IntelliSilo system.

-- **CURRENT PROBLEMS**
+- **Current Limitations**
+The project is currently in development, and the following aspects require further attention:

-  - Misbehaviour while switching between automatic and manual modes.
+  - Switching between automatic and manual modes may exhibit some unexpected behavior.
-  - Only data logging facility to google sheets has been provided.
-No web dashboard for remote control.
-All Wifi Control mode is commented out in the main file.
+  - The project currently provides data logging to Google Sheets but does not include a web dashboard for remote control.
-  - Additional equipments like relays are required to control the *temperature control units(TCU) and humidity control units(HCU)*.
-TCU and HCU are not fixed it depends upon factors like size of silo, budget, etc hence their power supply and other electronics component.
+  - Additional equipment, such as relays, may be required to control temperature and humidity regulation units (TCU and HCU).
-  - Fumigation protection has not been implemented due to unavailibility of required PH3 sensors at the first phase of development.
+  - Fumigation protection has not been implemented in the initial development phase due to the unavailability of required PH3 sensors.

-- **DEVELOPMENT CYCLE SCHEDULE**
+ - **Development Cycle Schedule**
-  - **Phase I**    : 01/02/2023 to 31/03/2023
+  - Phase I: 01/02/2023 to 31/03/2023
-  - **Phase II**    : *comming soon*
+  - Phase II: Coming soon
+For more details, refer to the GitHub Wiki and the project's documentation.